Metaxal/MrEd-Designer/README.md

 ## Installation and usage

-In DrRacket: Select "File/Install a package...".
+In DrRacket: Select `File > Install a package...`.

 Or from the command line, type:
 ```
 raco pkg install mred-designer
 ```

-To run it, in DrRacket type:
+To run it, in DrRacket's interaction window type:
 ```
 (require mred-designer)
 ```